cloudblue/connect-eaas-core/docs/tutorials/anvilapp/setup.md

 }
 ```

-Let's analyze a bit the extension descriptor.

 !!! warning
     All the attributes of the **extension.json** descriptor are mandatory.

+The provided example assumes that your extension code will be hosted on **github.com** within the `myaccount` account and your repository is called `tshirt_extension`.

-The `audience` attribute is a list of account roles to with the extension is addressed.
-For fulfillment automation extensions it must always be `["distributor"]`.
+The `audience` attribute represents a list of account roles in Connect.
+Thus, it is required to specify which roles are supported by your extension.
+For hub integration extensions, it is required to specify `["distributor"]` and/or `["reseller"]` roles.

-The `readme_url` and `changelog_url` are shown in the Connect UI DevOps module as a reference for teams that operates the extension.
+The `readme_url` and `changelog_url` will be presented in the Connect UI DevOps module as a reference for teams that will work with your extension.

-## Add a Dockerfile and a docker-compose.yml to run your extension locally
+## Dockerfile and `docker-compose.yml`

-Add the following docker-compose.yml file to your project root folder:
+Create a `dockerfile` and a `docker-compose.yml` and to run your extension locally.
+First, add a new *docker-compose.yml* file to your project root folder:

 ```
 $ touch docker-compose.yml
 ```

-Fill docker-compose.yml with the following content:
+Populate your `docker-compose.yml` with necessary data as follows:

 ```yaml